 - Drive at the lowest speed in the highest gear that the road and traffic conditions allow, without labouring the engine.

 - Plan your trips more carefully and do several tasks on one round trip, as opposed to many shorter ones.
-This not only limits mileage and the amount of time it takes to get your chores done, but also keeps your car’s engine running at optimal temperature.
+This not only limits mileage and the amount of time it takes to get your chores done, but also keeps your car’s engine running at an optimal temperature.

 - Wait out the traffic.
 If traffic is heavily congested, spend a bit more time at the office to tick more items off your to-do list, or stop at a spot where you can have coffee or a bite to eat.
 Battling through traffic not only increases fuel consumption, but also wear and tear on your car’s transmission and brakes.